sygint/dotfiles/systems/cortex/README.md

 ## 📝 Notes

-- The system hostname is `aida` (originally had "aida" references, now unified)
+- The system hostname is `cortex` (originally had "cortex" references, now unified)
 - Default disk device is `/dev/nvme0n1` (customize in `disk-config.nix`)
 - SSH keys need to be added to `jarvis` user's `authorizedKeys`
 - Secrets management via sops-nix is optional but recommended for production